How to Transfer Data from an iPhone to a Samsung Phone

 The USB Transfer

-One of the greatest contraptions that comes with your new Samsung smartphone is the Type-C to USB transfer adapter.
+One of the greatest contraptions that come with your new Samsung smartphone is the Type-C to USB transfer adapter.
 This little adapter lets you connect both phones using a wired connection to transfer all compatible files and data quickly.

 Even though iOS devices and Samsung have different ports, you can perform a USB transfer.
 You will need an iPhone transfer/charger cable and the USB transfer adapter that comes with your Samsung phone.
 Even if you don’t have one, you can order the adapter on Amazon here.